Gaudino Fund

 Raymond Baker (1982-1984)

 Professor Baker, the first Gaudino Scholar, set a model for innovative use of the position, since he felt that Professor Gaudino’s gifts were idiosyncratic and that attempts at imitation were bound to fail, to the detriment of the Memorial Fund’s larger goal.
-The most prominent and far-reaching of his projects was a Williams-in-Cairo program, which more »
+The most prominent and far-reaching of his projects… Continue reading »